ARKhaled149/Party-Planner-API/README.md

    - This step ensures that the weather data can be fetched for specific geographic locations.

 2. **Fetching Weather Data**:
-   - The Bright Sky weather API is used to retrieve weather data for the given locations and date range.
+   - The Bright Sky weather API retrieves weather data for the given locations and date range.
    - The data includes temperature, wind speed, sunshine, and precipitation for each day.

 3. **Calculating Daily Averages**: